 Together they form an $\alpha$-JR violation contradicting the assumption that $W$ satisfies $\alpha$-JR. This concludes the proof for $\alpha$-JR. \\

 In the following, we argue that the same reduction can also be used to show hardness for $\alpha$-EJR and $\alpha$-EJR+.
-For this, we analyze how many voters approve of the different candidates.
+To this end, we analyze the number of voters who approve of each candidate.
 It holds that $\lvert N_c \rvert = a$ for every $c \in C_X$ since $a$ voters in $X$ approve the candidate.
-For every candidate in $C_E$, it holds that all $a-2$ voters in $E$ and two voters in $V$ approve the candidate, so again, a total of $a$.
-For every candidate in $C_y$, $a$ voters in $Y$, and one voter in $V$ approve the candidate for a total of $a+1$ voters.
+For every candidate in $C_E$, all $a-2$ voters in $E$ and two voters in $V$ approve the candidate, so again, a total of $a$.
+For every candidate in $C_y$, $a$ voters in $Y$, and $1$ voter in $V$ approve the candidate for a total of $a+1$ voters.
 Every 2-cohesive group must be of size at least

 Therefore, it has to hold that $2a \leq a+1$, which only holds for $a = 1$.
 By assumption, $a > 1$.
 Thus, the instance does only contain $1$-cohesive groups.
 Since for $1$-cohesive groups EJR+, EJR, and JR are equivalent, the reduction also works for EJR and EJR+. \end{proof}